 About the Project

-This project is one of the 2020 and 2018 WISE Awards finalists.
+This project is one of the 2018 WISE Awards finalists.

 Reading is the cornerstone of literacy.
 For children to become readers, they must have access to books in the languages they speak and learn in.
 Yet, this is sorely lacking in several parts of the world – there are not enough books, in not enough languages for children to learn and practice reading.
 This problem of book availability and access is most severe in developing countries where linguistic diversity is the greatest.
 UNESCO estimates that 40% of children do not have access to an education in their own language.